timothytrippel/bomberman/README.md

 There are 62 regression tests to verify the correctness of the data-flow graph generator contained in the `tgt-ttb` IVL back-end target module.
 Each regression test consists of a small circuit, described in Verilog, that exercises the data-flow graph generator's ability to handle various Verilog syntax and expressions.
 All 62 regression tests should run, but only 61 tests should pass.
 This is due to a minor (known) error in the way the graph-generator handles duplicate signals in a concatenation, and will be fixed in a future release.

+Each regression test generates a .dot file describing a data-flow graph from a simple test circuit.
+The resulting graph is automatically checked for correctness against provided *gold* examples.
+Additionally a PDF respresentation is generated for manual inspection of correctness, but this *requires Graphviz to be installed.*

 To run all 62 regression tests use:

+1. Install Graphviz: `brew install graphviz`
 1. `cd tests/ivl_ttb`
 2. `make test`
 3. `cd ..`